The Steve Allen Theater: Selected shows premiered and developed at the Steve Allen Theater

 Resbox - Experimental music showcase curated by Hans Fjellestad.

-The Secret World of Human Science - Multi-media variety show written and hosted by avante garde filmmaker ZZalgern0n about odd science.
+The Secret World of Human Science - Multi-media variety show written and hosted by avant-garde filmmaker ZZalgern0n about odd science.
 Directed by Ron Lynch.

-The Shredder - Comedian Emo Philips shreds jokes that don’t get a laugh, never to perform them again.
+The Shredder - Comedian Emo Philips shreds jokes that don't get a laugh, never to perform them again.

 Things We Don't Understand and Are Definitely Not Going To Talk About - Miranda July’s multi-media performance piece.

 Tomorrow Show - Cult Midnight Comedy show originally hosted by Craig Anton, Ron Lynch and Brendon Small, then helmed by Ron Lynch.
 This staple of Los Angeles comedy launched Kate Micucci's career and features vignettes by the Doorknockers.